The Tiling feature is a Business Edition upgrade feature that is found under the Media Setup Panel – Tab 4.

 That leaves a lot of unused space and each Silhouette user would need to decide if it’s worth cutting a full 12″ x 12″ piece of material for this design.

 Here is another example:

-If I want to cut this decal 48″ long, it breaks it up into 8 panels that fit onto 6 tiles.
+If I want to cut a decal of this Beach Bum phrase by Silhouette 48″ long, it breaks it up into 8 panels that fit onto 6 tiles.